AlexFu0520/Notes/2025 Daily Task/Sep/Sep 1.md

 - [ ] finish group meeting ppt of cst
-- [ ] print the MATLAB report
+- [ ] print out the MATLAB report
 - [ ] review the cf educational round 185
 - [ ] write the experiment report of the fundation of curcuit analysis
 - [ ] submit 10 problems on leetcode
-- [ ] write 2 complex function exam paper
+- [ ] write 4 complex function exam paper
 - [ ] buy the Macbook Air M4 !!!!!
-- [ ] review the complex function
+- [ ] review the complex function problems on lesson's ppts